KirillKryukov/seq-tools/README.md

 # seq-tools

 A set of tools for sequence conversion and processing.
-Each tool is dedicated to single task on specific kind of data.
-These tools are super-fast, use constant RAM, and scale to huge data sizes.
+These toolkit is super-fast, uses constant RAM, and scales to huge data sizes.

 |Branch      |Status   |
 |------------|---------|